may have been its strongest reincarnation. That doesn't necessarily mean that fans of

 will find the band to their liking, however.

-much prefered the dark side of psychedelia, as exemplified by the most distended tracks of
+much preferred the dark side of psychedelia, as exemplified by the most distended tracks of

 Although Mazzy Star